webdevelopers-eu/javascript-dna/README.md

     }
 }
 ```
-> that can be used in code elegantly like this
+> that can be intuitively required in the code by
 ```javascript
 dna(
     'Point',